 Legal grounds for processing personal information

 We’ll process personal information for our legitimate interests, when we have a business reason to do so.
 This includes but is not limited to:

-If we need your consent to process personal information we’ll ask for this first.
-You can withdraw your consent at any time.
+If we need consent to process personal information, we’ll ask for this first.
+This consent can be withdrawn at any time.

 Automated decision making and profiling